hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - unreliable when used in the dark
     - bad when driving, will have to drive with one hand while doing gestures with the other hand
     - unintentional gestures might be registered
+    - very reliable as most users have similar gestures for communicating

 ## Hardware

 - Another name for physical parts of the computer

+### CPU

+- ALU and CU are parts of the CPU

 ### Input Devices